mjcull/R4H2O/manuscript/introduction.md

 The content of this session is based on the ebook *Principles of Strategic Data Science*.
 Participants of this course can download a [free copy](http://leanpub.com/strategic_data_science/c/r4h2o) of this book.

-{alt: "Principles of Strategic Data Science.", align: "middle"}
+{width: "25%", alt: "Principles of Strategic Data Science.", align: middle}
 ![Prevos, P. (2019) Principles of Strategic Data Science](resources/StrategicDataScience.jpg)

 ## Session 2: Introduction to data science programming